July 13th is National French Fries Day, a cause for celebration because it’s another reason to have fries—maybe for all three meals!

 1. MAKE the fries.
 Heat a large pot (a Dutch oven is great here) over medium-high heat.
 Fill it a bit less than halfway with vegetable oil.
 Attach a deep fryer thermometer and heat the oil to 350°F.

-2. PEEL the potatoes and cut into thin fries.
+2. PEEL the potatoes and cut them into thin fries.
 Immediately place the fries into a bowl of cold water to prevent them from turning brown and to rinse away the excess starch.
 Drain the potatoes and dry them thoroughly with a clean kitchen towel.
 Make sure they’re completely dry; you don’t want any moisture in the oil.

 3. FRY the potatoes in batches until light golden brown, about 3 to 5 minutes.
 Stir with a slotted spoon and transfer to a wire rack set over a baking sheet.
 Continue frying the rest of the fries.